Covered Bridges in Lancaster, PA

 Just the sight of covered bridges brings to mind thoughts of old charm and romance.
 And in Lancaster County, the heart of Pennsylvania Dutch Country, we have plenty of both!
 Sometimes referred to as “kissing bridges” because of the many couples who have strolled across them over the years, our area offers more than two dozen of these architectural beauties – each with its own story.

-We've developed five driving tours of covered bridges in Lancaster County.
+We've developed some driving tours of covered bridges in Lancaster County.
 Each set of directions includes several historic covered bridges, ideas for things to do along the way, and unique Lancaster County towns and villages lined with restaurants, shops, galleries, and attractions.
 To download a PDF of our driving tours with suggested stops along the way, click here.